tashoecraft/openbci-js-sdk/README.md

 To start the simulator test samples:
 ----------
 1. Call `.simulatorStart()`
-2. Install the 'ready' event emitter on resolved promise
-3. In callback for 'ready' emitter, call `streamStart()`
+2. In callback for 'ready' emitter, call `streamStart()`
-4. Install the 'sample' event emitter
+3. Install the 'sample' event emitter
 ```js
 var ourBoard = new require('openbci-sdk').OpenBCIBoard();
 ourBoard.simulatorStart().then(function() {